FACT-Finder-Web-Components/feature-lab/specs/ff-asn-selected-filter-cloud/ff-asn-selected-filter-cloud.md

 A comma separated list of asn group names which should **exclusively** appear in the list of selected filters.
 Changing this attribute has no effect until the next search request to FACT-Finder.

+Note that the comparison of group names is case-sensitive.

+Changing this value causes the `ff-filter-cloud` to update.
+It will not issue a request to FACT-Finder.

 _This attribute cannot be used in conjunction with the `blacklist` attribute.
-Doing so will cause an exception to be thrown._
+Doing so will cause an error._

 ### Events